(typically Canadian pose immortalized by Toan Klein)

 SUSAN GLICKMAN grew up in Montreal, the oldest of four children.
 She began her post-secondary education at Tufts University in Boston studying dance and drama, spent a year in Athens practicing amateur archaeology and professional tanning, and concluded at Oxford University with a degree in English Literature.
 She stayed on in England to answer phones and peruse the slush pile at Sidgwick & Jackson’s publishers, returning to Canada in 1977 to become an editorial assistant with a small left-wing press in Toronto.

 Her first novel, The Violin Lover, came out in 2006 from Goose Lane Editions.
 It was named one of the year’s best novels by The National Post and won the Canadian Jewish Book Award for fiction and was also recorded as an audiobook for the CNIB.
 A second novel, The Tale-Teller, was published by Cormorant Books in 2012 and in a French translation by Christiane Duchesne published by Les Éditions du Boréal as Les aventures étranges et surprenantes d’Esther Brandeau, moussaillon, in 2014.
 It was a bestseller in Quebec city, where Susan was tied with Alice Munro among “foreign authors” in translation!
 A third, Safe as Houses, a mystery set in Toronto, was published by Cormorant Books in September 2015 and got rave reviews in all the local papers.
-Her fourth full-length fiction, a novel called The Discovery of Flight intended for young adults for which she did both text and illustrations, will be coming out from Inanna in 2018.
+Her fourth full-length fiction, The Discovery of Flight, came out in 2018 with Inanna in their “Young Feminist” series.

 She is also the author of a trilogy of highly praised children’s books, Bernadette and the Lunch Bunch, (2008), Bernadette in the Doghouse (2011; nominated for the 2015 a Governor General’s Award for its translation by Christiane Duchesnes), and Bernadette to the Rescue (2012), all available in French translation from Les Éditions du Boréal.